-The best cameras for YouTube available now
+The best camera for YouTube available now

-If you want a camera for YouTube that’s powerful, affordable, convenient and easy to use, we reckon the Canon PowerShot G7 X Mark III ticks all those boxes.
-It’s a compact camera, with a fast and versatile 24-100mm f/1.8-2.8 lens that gives you great flexibility for shooting.
+The Canon PowerShot G7 X Mark III ticks so many boxes, we reckon it's the best camera for YouTube overall.
+It's powerful, convenient, easy to use and also fairly affordable.
+It’s a compact camera, with a fast and versatile 24-100mm f/1.8-2.8 lens that offers great flexibility for shooting.

 Read more: Blackmagic Pocket Cinema Camera 6K review